 The bank has a long and traditional history with several local consolidations.
 In Buskerud, the bank has roots from Sandsvær Sparebank, established in 1883, while Vestfold has roots from Sandeherred Sparebank, established in 1859.
-With effect from 2 January 2017, SpareBank 1 BV and SpareBank 1 Nøtterøy-Tønsberg merged under the name of SpareBank 1 BV.
+With effect from 2 January 2017, SpareBank 1 BV and SpareBank 1 Nøtterøy-Tønsberg merged.
+SpareBank1 Nøtterøy-Tønsberg was established in 1857 and is a local bank with long traditions, which will now continue under the name SpareBank 1 BV.
+The newly merged bank has established new headquarter in Tønsberg.

-SpareBank 1 BV is part of the SpareBank 1 Alliance.
-By participating in the SpareBank 1 Alliance, SpareBank 1 BV is linked to and cooperates with the independent, locally-based banks thus combining efficient operations and economies of scale with the benefit of being close to its customers and the market.
+SpareBank 1 BV is part of the SpareBank 1 alliance.
+By participating in the SpareBank 1 alliance, SpareBank 1 BV is linked to and cooperates with the independent, locally-based banks thus combining efficient operations and economies of scale with the benefit of being close to its customers and the market.